(714) 240-2800

 Treatment time depends on the method: spot treatment and orange oil take 2–4 hours, heat treatment 6–8 hours, and tent fumigation requires 3 days out of the home.
 We schedule promptly for Culver City homeowners.

-What type of termites are most common in Culver City?
+What are the most common termite problems in Culver City?

 Is Ultimate Termite licensed to work in Culver City, CA?